Last Updated on 6 July 2021 by Dan

 Ah, you’re back!
 Good, let’s get settled down.

-The first and most important thing if you’re struggling with credit debt is don’t panic.
+The first and most important thing if you’re struggling with credit card debt is don’t panic.
 It can sometimes feel those bills are insurmountable but today we’re going to show that there are some really practical things we can do to start to dig our way out.
 But let’s be real – this is going to require commitment and some difficult choices.
-Just having a plan will make you feel better.

 If your debt situation is severe: